casadi/casadi.github.io/content/blog/nlp_sens/index.md

 opti.subject_to((p/2)^2 <= (x+0.5)^2+y^2 <= p^2);
 ```

-We use `to_function` to represent the parametric solution function $M as a regular CasADi Function.
+We use `to_function` to represent the parametric solution function $M$ as a regular CasADi Function.
 This Function has an Ipopt solver embedded.

 ```matlab